Marilyn Minter: Career

-In 2014, Fulton Ryder (Richard Prince's publishing press) published a 500 limited edition book called PLUSH, which is complied of 70 photographs of female pubic hair.
+In 2014, Fulton Ryder (Richard Prince's publishing press) published a 500 limited edition book called PLUSH, which is compiled of 70 photographs of female pubic hair.
 In April 2015 her first major retrospective titled Marilyn Minter: Pretty/Dirty opened at the Contemporary Arts Museum Houston.
 The exhibition was made up of paintings, photographs, and video works spanning Minter's career; between 1976 and 2013.
 Some notable early works featured in the show were Little Girls #1 and Big Girls from her series Big Girls/Little Girls.
 The retrospective was the first time all of these pieces of work were seen together in one museum.
 The exhibit was co-curated by Bill Arning and Elissa Auther.
 The show travelled to the Museum of Contemporary Art, Denver, Orange County Museum of Art, and concluded its run at the Brooklyn Museum in 2017.
 While at the Brooklyn Museum, the show coincided with: 'A Year of Yes: Reimagining Feminism at the Brooklyn Museum', a series of exhibitions and public programs presenting various perspectives on the history of feminism and feminist art, celebrating the 10th anniversary of the Elizabeth A. Sackler Center for Feminist Art.

 In 2018 Minter collaborated with For Freedoms, an artist-run platform for civic engagement, to create a billboard poster for the 50 State Initiative, a major billboard campaign that aims to encourage political participation and voting.
 Displayed in Little Rock, Arkansas, Minter's billboard with the word “sad!” using her frosted glass technique.
 Minter intended for her billboard to criticize Donald Trump, stating, "I couldn’t be political, but I would have been really aggressive if I could...This is as mild as I could get.
 Taking one of his signature words and trying to re-purpose it into a really sad-looking word."

 The 50 State Initiative was deeply personal to Minter.
 She stated, “I think it’s important for everyone to get involved, not just artists.
 If you’re not upset, you’re not awake...
 I just can’t tolerate injustice, but who can?
 I just don’t ignore it, and that’s really it.”

 Minter's work was included in the 2022 exhibition Women Painting Women at the Modern Art Museum of Fort Worth.
 Recent shows include solo shows at Lehmann Maupin, Seoul, 2024, LDGR, New York in 2023, Montpellier Contemporain, Montpelier, France 2021, and MoCA Westport, Westport CT, 2021.

+Minter is the subject of the 2025 documentary film Pretty Dirty: The Life and Times of Marilyn Minter.